 In an age when science influences every aspect of life—from the most private intimacies of sex and reproduction to the most public collective challenges of climate change and the economy—and in a time when democracy has become the dominant form of government on the planet, it is important that the voters push elected officials and candidates of all parties to explicitly state their views on the major science questions facing the nation.
 By elevating these issues in the public dialogue, U.S. citizens gain a fighting chance of learning whether those who would lead them have the education, wisdom and courage necessary to govern in a science-driven century and to preserve democracy for the next generation.
 (Shawn Lawrence Otto, America's Science Problem).

-of the oceans and to heal the planet."
+"President Obama promised to begin to slow the rise of the oceans and to heal the planet."
 What a good joke!

 NPR has a related story today about conservative climate change denial and how it is affecting the 2012 election.
 At the RNC convention in Tampa, the guffaws from the Republican faithful at Mitt Romney's thinly veiled coded "joke" pointed to not only global climate change denial, but to an even more sinister truth about conservative Christian theology.
 They laugh about denial, because it is a political tool to further their religious agenda.
 It is possible that many conservatives understand very well that global warming is happening, but that fact is actually a source of gleeful satisfaction to the true believer, not a cause for concern.
 So why do they publicly deny it?
 The policy of denial is necessary in order to block any efforts by sane people to slow down or stop human activity that contributes to global warming.
 Evangelicals see this climate crisis as part of the end times, the most highly anticipated and welcome event in the conservative Christian mind.